christianmr1525/IoT_health_station/README.md

 ## 🔭 Future Improvements

+The system could be improved or customized based on client-specific requirements.
+General enhancements may include:

-- Upgrade sensor quality for higher accuracy and reliability
+- Upgrading sensor quality for higher accuracy and long-term reliability
-- Integrate with additional IoT nodes to support large-scale systems
+- Integrating additional IoT nodes to support large-scale or multi-room deployments
-- Add AI/ML for anomaly detection or predictive health analytics
+- Adding AI/ML capabilities for anomaly detection and predictive health analytics
-- Expand compatibility with wearable or remote monitoring devices
+- Expanding compatibility with wearable devices or remote patient monitoring platforms